tobiasvl/decrypt-nsf-elo/README.md

 # Decrypt NSF Elo

+**NSF ratings are now deprecated by the international FIDE ratings are used.
+As a result, this script is no longer maintained.**

 Decrypt the unofficial chess Elo ratings of NSF (Norsk sjakkforbund, the Norwegian Chess Federation).

 This allows you to know a person's current rating between the published official rating lists.
 Note, however, that this rating is _unofficial_ and is subject to change (for instance in the case of wrongly reported tournaments that are re-rated).